-Mechanical Fuel Treatment Projects: Based on CWPP recommendations utilize village Type II fire crews and agency Type I fire crews to complete projects in their communities.
+Mechanical Fuel Treatment Projects: Based on CWPP recommendations utilize both mechanical methods and village Type II Emergency Fire Fighting (EFF)crews and agency Type I fire crews to complete projects in their communities.
+Mechanical fuel treatments in Tok and Fairbanks have produced useable biomass for wood energy projects at a competitive rate per ton and will be cheaper than hand crew use in similar forest types.
+The transportation cost of the biomass is the most sensitive expense for these types of treatments and will greatly influence the FOB cost per green ton to a wood biomass facility.
 Funding for these projects will be a key aspect and programs at the national level may help with this need.